Photo gallery

 Our new stock is growing!
 New stock will be available 1st September 2025.About this product

-Acer x freemanii Armstrong was selected by Newton Armstrong in the US in 1947 and has been planted since for its tightly columnar shaped crown.
-This Canadian Maple thankfully follows in the footsteps of the tough Silver Maple parentage much more than the Red Maple on the other side of the family, this means that it is a safer choice for soils where Manganese is not present.
+Acer x freemanii Armstrong was selected by Newton Armstrong in the US in 1947 and has been planted since for its tightly columnar-shaped crown.
+This Canadian Maple, thankfully, follows in the footsteps of the tough Silver Maple parentage much more than the Red Maple on the other side of the family.
+This means that it is a safer choice for soils where Manganese is not present.

 Mature height: 7-12m